Cocker Spaniel Breed Council

 KIDNEYS

 FN is a recessively inherited disease which leads to kidney failure in affected Cockers typically between 6 and 24 months of age.
-At present there is no test available for this condition.
-However with support from breeders throughout the world, a DNA test is being pioneered in America.
 In May 2006, it was announced that the research team at Texas A&M University had located the gene mutation which causes FN in Cockers and a gene test has now been developed.
-It is expected that this test will become available to breeders world-wide within the next few months.
+The French company, Antagene has the exclusive licence to offer the FN test to owners and breeders in Europe.
+Information on pricing and how to obtain sampling kits can be found at https://www.antagene.com/en/chien/english-cocker-spaniel .
 More detailed information about FN and the American research can be found at http://www.ecsca.org/

 ANAL SAC CANCER RESEARCH